dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 8.md

 void DoAction(System.Action<int, int[]> a, int p) => a(p, new[] { p });
 ```

-In C# 12 or later, such methods are inferred as anonymous synthesized delegate types
+In .NET SDK 7.0.200 or later, such methods are inferred as anonymous synthesized delegate types
 with the same default parameter values and `params` modifiers.
 This change can break the code above as demonstrated below: